-Before breast reduction surgery, you will consult your surgeon.
-During your consultation, you'll talk about your medical history, including whether or not you've had a lump removed from your breast or have any other medical conditions that affect your breasts.
-Your surgeon will also ask you about your family's medical history.
+Before the surgery, you’ll meet with your surgeon to talk about your medical history, including whether you've had a lump removed from your breast or have any other medical conditions that affect your breasts.
+Your surgeon will also ask about your family's medical history.

-Be completely open with the surgeon about your medical history and why you're seeking a breast reduction.
+Be completely open with the surgeon about your medical history and why you want a breast reduction.
 Be prepared to discuss any emotional issues you've dealt with regarding your breasts, how your breasts have physically felt to you, and any physical conditions you've had.

 The surgeon may take photos of your breasts, measure them, and talk with you about how much breast tissue will need to be removed to achieve your goal.
 You will also learn about preparing for the surgery and planning for your recovery.
 You may get a mammogram and breast exam before the surgery.

-During your consultation, your surgeon will ask about your habits, including whether or not you smoke and what medications you take.
+During your consultation, your surgeon will ask about your habits, including whether you smoke and what medications you take.
 You may have to quit smoking for a period before and after surgery to ensure proper healing.
-You also may have to stop taking certain medications, such as aspirin or other anti-inflammatory drugs such as Motrin or Aleve.
+You also may have to stop taking certain medications, including aspirin or other anti-inflammatory drugs such as Motrin or Aleve.
 Your surgeon will give you instructions about what you need to do.

 How to Prepare for Breast Reduction Surgery

-You need to be in good physical shape to ensure proper healing, so follow your surgeon's instructions before and after breast reduction surgery.
+You need to be in good physical shape to be sure you heal the way you should, so follow your surgeon's instructions before and after breast reduction surgery.

-Before you undergo surgery, you'll need to get your home ready for your recovery.
+Before the surgery, get your home ready for recovery.
 Have these things on hand:

-Depending on your personal situation, breast reduction surgery can be done in an outpatient facility, or you may have to stay at least one night in the hospital.
-In either case, you will get general anesthesia, which means you will be put to "sleep" during the procedure.
+Depending on your case, you might have breast reduction surgery in an outpatient facility, or you may have to stay at least one night in the hospital.
+In either case, you’ll get general anesthesia, which means you will be put to "sleep" during the procedure.

-You will need to take at least one week off from work or school for breast reduction surgery.
-Some people need two weeks, but each situation varies.
+Expect to take at least a week off from work or school afterward.
+Some people need a couple of weeks, but each situation varies.
 Your surgeon will instruct you on follow-up appointments for removing bandages and stitches.

-While you recover, you'll need to stop physical activity for at least one month after surgery.
+While you recover, you'll need to stop physical activity for at least a month after surgery.

-After breast reduction surgery, you should expect to feel tired and to have breast pain.
-This is normal.
-Your surgeon will give you an oral painkiller to ease you through the first few days after surgery.
+After the surgery, you should expect to feel tired and to have breast pain.
+Your surgeon will give you an oral painkiller to ease you through the first few days.
 You should also avoid heavy lifting.

 Some people have an emotional reaction, such as feeling depressed, after the surgery.
 That can be normal, but make sure you tell your doctor about all your concerns.

-- At the first sign of infection, including fever
+At the first sign of infection, including redness, tenderness or unusual swelling at the surgical site, or fever

+Experts estimate that breast reduction surgery can range from around $7,700 to more than $9,700.
 In most cases, insurance covers breast reduction surgery.
 Because breast reduction is considered reconstructive, your chances of getting insurance coverage are good.
-But you must be sure to follow all the procedures set forth by your health insurer's policy.
+But you must be sure to follow all the procedures set forth by your policy.

-Your surgeon can take photos of your breasts and detail your physical symptoms caused by enlarged breasts in a letter.
-Get in touch with your health insurer early and make sure you understand exactly what they will pay for.
+Your surgeon can send in a letter with photos of your breasts and details about your physical symptoms.
+Get in touch with your health insurer early so you know exactly what they will pay for.
 For example, will insurance cover such things as lab costs or anesthesiologist fees?
-Asking in advance will help prevent surprise costs after the surgery.
+Asking in advance will help prevent surprises after the surgery.